blindsidenetworks/scalelite/README.md

 #### Required

 * `URL_HOST`: The hostname that the application API endpoint is accessible from.
 Used to protect against DNS rebinding attacks.
+Should be left blank if deploying Scalelite behind a Network Loadbalancer.
 * `SECRET_KEY_BASE`: A secret used internally by Rails.
 Should be unique per deployment.
 Generate with `bundle exec rake secret` or `openssl rand -hex 64`.
 * `LOADBALANCER_SECRET`: The shared secret that applications will use when calling BigBlueButton APIs on the load balancer.
 Generate with `openssl rand -hex 32`
 * `DATABASE_URL`: URL for connecting to the PostgreSQL database, see the [Rails documentation](https://guides.rubyonrails.org/configuring.html#configuring-a-database).
 The URL should be in the form of `postgresql://username:password@connection_url`.
 Note that instead of using this environment variable, you can configure the database server in `config/database.yml`.